 1. Use multiple cues: Combine color with icons, text, or patterns.

 3. Simulate CVD: Use tools to view your design as a color blind user would see it.
+Our color blindness simulator supports all major deficiency types.

 Pro Tips for Accessible UI

 Use a "grayscale test".
 If you turn your design black and white, can you still understand the hierarchy and state (error vs success)?
-If yes, you’ve done a good job.
+If yes, you've done a good job.
 Also, focus on value (brightness) contrast.
 Even if hues look similar to a CVD user, different brightness levels will be distinguishable.
+If your accessible UI uses gradient backgrounds, our CSS gradient generator can help you build smooth transitions that maintain contrast throughout.

 Frequently Asked Questions